Another modernist tattoo walk-poem.

 someone once loved her beneath one.

-You do not ask too many questions.
+I don’t ask too many questions.

 Life has already interrogated them enough.